Marine Barracks, Washington, D.C.: History

 The people of the flotilla, under the orders of Captain Barney and the Marines, were justly applauded for their excellent conduct on this occasion.
 No troops could have stood better; and the fire of both artillery and musketry has been described as to the last degree severe.
 Captain Barney himself, and Captain Miller, of the Marine Corps, in particular, gained much additional reputation; and their conspicuous gallantry caused a deep and general regret that their efforts could not have been sustained by the rest of the army.The "last stand" of the sailors and Marines is to this day immortalized by Colonel Charles Waterhouse's painting of Captain Miller's Marines manning two of the three 12-pound Gribeuaval type cannon.
 The three cannon were hauled from the Marine barracks onto the battlefield to cover a strategic bridgehead.
 This event has also been marked by sculptor Joanna Blake of Cottage City in her "Undaunted in Battle."
 It shows a wounded Barney being helped by a Marine and flanked by a sailor presumably representing a member of the flotilla.
 The background shows a wheeled cannon, likely one of the three hauled to the battlefield by the Marines.

 Square 927, now the block surrounded by 8th & I, and 9th & G Streets S.E., was entered in the National Register of Historic Places in 1972 and was then designated a National Historic Landmark by the Department of the Interior in 1976.
 8th and I has been the home of the Silent Drill Platoon and the Marine Band since the barracks' establishment in 1801 and the residence of the commandant since 1806 when the Commandant's House was completed.
 The Commandant's House is the only original building left in the complex, the remainder having been rebuilt in 1900 and 1907, to designs by architects Hornblower & Marshall.
 The Marine Corps Institute moved to the barracks from its previous home at Marine Barracks Quantico in 1920.
 The Drum and Bugle Corps has been based at the barracks since its formation in 1934.

 The barracks complex is one of the oldest government buildings in continuous use in Washington, D.C., though some sources conflict on whether the White House is a year older.
 While traditionally known as the "oldest post in the Corps", Marines did serve at the Charlestown Navy Yard in Boston a year earlier, though they did not have a permanent detachment until 1805 nor a barracks until 1810, and it was vacated in 1974.
 The Tun Tavern is considered the birthplace of the Corps, having been used for one of the first Continental Marines' recruiting drives in 1775, though it is disputed if it occurred before one at Samuel Nicholas' family tavern, the Conestoga Waggon [sic].

+During the early days of the Civil War and prior to Lincoln's mobilization, the barracks housed about 300 to 400 marines.